Tawau: Demography

 The demographic landscape of Tawau, as highlighted in the Malaysian Census 2010 Report, portrays a rich tapestry of cultures and ethnicities.
 Initially boasting a population of 397,673, with a subsequent adjustment excluding 57,466 individuals in the Kalabakan District, the municipality is a bustling port town situated in Malaysian Borneo.
 Its proximity to Indonesia and the Philippines has significantly influenced its demographic makeup, setting it apart from other areas in Sabah.

 The population of Tawau is notably diverse, resembling major urban centres in the eastern coast of Kalimantan, such as Tarakan, Samarinda, and Balikpapan.
 The census reveals a melting pot of races and ethnicities, characterised by intermarriages among various groups and nationalities.

 Nationality

 Non-Malaysian citizens constitute a majority in the town, numbering at 164,729 individuals.
 The non-Malaysian populace predominantly hails from Indonesia and the Philippines, originating from Sulawesi, Kalimantan, the Sulu Archipelago, Mindanao, and the Visayas.
-Additionally, a small Pakistani community, primarily engaged in business ventures, contributes to the multicultural fabric of Tawau.
+Additionally, a small Pakistani community, primarily engaged in business ventures.
 Many non-citizen residents work and reside in plantations, with some having obtained Malaysian citizenship through naturalisation.
 However, a significant portion continues to live without proper documentation, residing in illegal settlements within the town.